 Quantitative data collection offers you data in numerical terms, making it easier for you to support or reject an assumption and arrive at a conclusion.
 With proven quantitative data collection methods such as surveys, questionnaires, probability sampling, interviews, and experiments, you can get the most relevant answers that help move your research forward.

 Now that you are familiar with everything that encapsulates the collection and analysis of quantitative data, you can enhance the overall data collection and analysis efficiency with a secure and collaborative research solution – ProProfs Survey Maker.
 Choose from hundreds of ready-to-use and professionally designed templates to get started with your next survey.
-You can even create surveys, forms, tests, and quizzes and share these with your respondents as a link, via social media, or even embed them on your website.
+You can even create survey, forms, tests, and quizzes and share these with your respondents as a link, via social media, or even embed them on your website.